emacs-mirror/emacs/mps/manual/source/topic/scanning.rst

     .. note::

-        In the common case where the scan method does not need to do anything between :c:func:`MPS_FIX1` and :c:func:`MPS_FIX2`,
-        you can use the convenience macro :c:func:`MPS_FIX12`.
+        In the case where the scan method does not need to do anything between :c:func:`MPS_FIX1` and :c:func:`MPS_FIX2`, you can use the convenience macro :c:func:`MPS_FIX12`.

 .. c:function:: mps_res_t mps_fix(mps_ss_t ss, mps_addr_t *ref_io)